Emerald Ash Borer in Colorado

 - Increased woodpecker activity

-It’s important to note that drought and general urban stress of Colorado’s ash trees may mimic EAB symptoms.
-However, if an ash tree is experiencing die-back or looking unhealthy, residents are encouraged to have it examined by a professional tree company, contact the Colorado Department of Agriculture or their city or county forestry office.
+Note that drought and general urban stress of Colorado’s ash trees may mimic EAB symptoms.
+However, if an ash tree is experiencing die-back or looking unhealthy, residents are encouraged to have it examined by a professional tree company and contact the Colorado Department of Agriculture or their city or county forestry office.

 Since November 2013, a quarantine has been in effect in Boulder County , the town of Erie, and three other small parcels of land adjacent to Boulder County in Colorado.
 The quarantine prohibits any ash products (including logs and green lumber, nursery stock, scion wood and bud wood, chips and mulch, stumps, roots and branches) and all hardwood firewood from leaving the quarantined area.
 Movement of ash products within the quarantine area is permitted.